developer-zebra/developer-zebra-site/src/mdmtk/2-0/tutorial/index.md

 		<uses-permission android:name="com.motorolasolutions.emdk.mxframework.ACCESS_MX_MANAGEMENT_FRAMEWORK_SERVICE"/>

 3. Create two new packages in your application.
 One package should be named `com.symbol.mxmf` and the other package should be named `com.motorolasolutions.emdk.mxframework`.
 These packages will be used for holding the aidl (Android Interface Definition Language) files.

+	Note: When Using Android Studio, the new packages need to be created in the aidl folder of your project or the IDE will not automatically generate the necessary interface files.

 4. The SimpleMdmToolKitSample project, which is supplied in the MDM Toolkit, contains the IMxFrameworkService.aidl files that should be copied into your application.
 These AIDL files are located in the SimpleMdmToolKitSample's `com.symbol.mxmf` and `com.motorolasolutions.emdk.mxframework` packages.
 These AIDL files should be copied into the respective packages that were made in Step 3.